Nahidzeinali-web/1-Agentic-AI-Course/README.md

 After switching to Pydantic, my codebase became cleaner, more robust, and easier to debug.

-If you care about reliability, especially when working with external data or APIs—Pydantic is a no-brainer.
+If you care about reliability, especially when working with external data or APIs, Pydantic is a no-brainer.

 Have you used Pydantic in your projects?
 I’d love to hear how it improved your workflow. 👇